ipsita1012/SQL-Data-Warehouse-Project/README.md

 These insights empower stakeholders with key business metrics enabling strategic decision-making.

-ABOUT ME!
+## ABOUT ME!
 Hi There!
 I am Ipsita Sahu an aspiring data engineer on a mission to excel in SQL Queries, data extraction and management.
-A